jina-ai/jina/docs/get-started/create-app.md

 ## Deploy to JCloud

 JCloud offers free CPU and GPU instances to host Jina project.
-Let's deploy your first project to JCloud:
+Let's deploy your first project to JCloud (Note that JCloud is only available for flow projects):

 ```bash
 jina auth login